DataStrategist/amitkohli.com/content/post/2020-01-07-how-to-create-an-r-package-my-way.md

   b.
 You will have more than likely forgotten to include some references to packages in the `DESCRIPTION` file, that's typical... just fix it up.

   c.
 When trying to CHECK your package, R will build some artifacts that sometimes don't get deleted.
 These are a .Rcheck folder and a `.tar` file.
 Make sure to delete these everytime you try to `check` your package.
 If you suspect that something wonky is happening, use this: `amitFuncs::pleaseForTheLoveOfGodLetMeBuild()`
+  d. (❕❕ Update:) The package [flow]( https://moodymudskipper.github.io/flow/index.html) allows the creation of some pretty cool flowcharts that visualize the functions in your package.
+Install the package (`remotes::install_github("moodymudskipper/flow")`), and then try out `flow_view(YOUR_FUNCTION_HERE)` to visualize your function.
+Or use `flow_run` to visualize the path that the inputs take through your package.
+See the documentation on the above page.

 ## 7. Final Steps:
   a.
 OK, we're almost done!!!!
 SO EXCITING!
 Now, remember to check all your documentation.
 We have 4 places to check: